-New substantive patent examiners
+• Trainee substantive patent examiners

-A comprehensive training program for new examiners is in place.
+A comprehensive training program for trainee patent examiners is in place.
 The ILPO training system has been developed so as to allow rapid recruitment and training of as many new examiners as required.

-New examiners are trained and supervised by a senior examiner for a period of 24 months.
-Senior examiners, acting as personal mentors for the new examiners, take charge of reviewing and approving the work and reports prepared by the new examiners throughout the training period.
-During this period, new examiners participate in in-house training programs comprising a basic course of 80 hours that imparts an in-depth insight into the various legal and practical aspects in the processing of patent applications.
-A 10-week incubator training program has been developed and implemented for the new examiners recruited in 2016.
+Trainee patent examiners are trained and supervised by senior examiners for a period of 24 months.
+Senior examiners, acting as personal mentors for the trainees, take charge of reviewing and approving the work and reports prepared by the trainees throughout the training period.
+During this period, the trainees participate in in-house training programs comprising a basic course that imparts an in-depth insight into the various legal and practical aspects in the processing of patent applications.
+A 10-week incubator training program has been developed and implemented for the trainee patent examiners recruited in 2016.
 The training program includes theoretical and practical topics in search and examination practice at the ILPO.
-During this program, the new examiners are trained to perform search and examination on pre-selected samples and to draft national and international reports.
-Evaluation forms, for assessing the progress of the new examiners in each subject of the incubator training program, have been established and filled on a weekly-basis by the personal mentors.
-In addition, feedback from the new examiners about the training program has been also collected.
-These training programs also confer upon new examiners a broader perspective of the patent system, such as the role of patents as an economical tool for enhancing innovation and as a strategic business tool for companies.
+During this program, the trainees are trained to perform search and examination on pre-selected samples and to draft national and international reports.
+Evaluation forms, for assessing the progress of the trainees in each subject of the incubator training program, have been established and filled on a weekly-basis by the personal mentors.
+In addition, feedback from the trainees about the training program has been also collected.
+These training programs also confer upon trainees a broader perspective of the patent system, such as the role of patents as an economical tool for enhancing innovation and as a strategic business tool for companies.

-New examiners are authorized to make their own decisions after thorough verification of their competencies and skills.
+The trainees are authorized to make their own decisions after thorough verification of their competencies and skills.
 At the end of each year during the training period, the examiners undergo a theoretical exam (legal aspects and practice) as well as a practical exam (examining a patent application).
 Upon successful completion of a final exams they are awarded a patent examiner certificate, approved and signed by the Commissioner, and are authorized to work independently and sign Office Actions and international reports without direct supervision.